I. Required materials:

 B. Writing journal (any permanently bound notebook)

-C. A good American anthology of poetry; subscription to a literary journal
+C. A good American anthology of poetry; subscription to

 D. An open mind